InnovAnon-Inc/sceadar/README.md

 future projects, including:
 - Simon, the Drawerer, v3: a system for generating "realistic" "test" data (i.e., v3 will have support for generating "more releastic" data)
-- ?: a system for function parameter auto-optimization
+- FAPS (Function Auto-Parameterizing (auto-optimizing) System): automatically selects the "best" parameters to a function

 TODO